weaviate/weaviate-io/developers/weaviate/starter-guides/schema.md

 ## Schema: An Introduction

-### What is a schema?

 The database schema defines how data is stored, organized and retrieved in Weaviate.

-A schema **must** be defined before data can be imported.
-We generally recommend defining as much of the schema manually as possible, although Weaviate can also infer the schema during import if [auto-schema feature](../config-refs/schema/index.md#auto-schema) is enabled.
+Define a collection before importing data.
+Weaviate cannot import data if the collection is undefined.
+If [auto-schema feature](../config-refs/schema/index.md#auto-schema) is enabled, Weaviate can infer missing elements and add them to the collection definition.
+However, it is a best practice to manually define as much of the schema manually as possible since manual definition gives you the most control.

 Let's begin with a simple example before diving into the details.